isaack-njama/BIP-32-wallet/README.md

 Contributions are welcome!
 If you would like to contribute to this project, feel free to fork the repository and submit a pull request.

 ## Contact

-For any inquiries or feedback, please contact me at isaacknjama@proton.me.
+For any inquiries or feedback, please contact me at <isaacknjama@proton.me>

 ## License